MakeShyftRDA/Websockets-for-Livecode/README.md

 I asked it to review the logic, write the code, then after the first generation, I asked it to review and finalize the code.
 After a few handlers i would update the knowledge base with the existing code.

+Most of the code compiled straight away, there was only one function it had issues with.
+BitXOR, so I gave it documentation for the function and it overcame the error.

 TESTING AND FINALISING:

 I did not test the code when it was generated, except to make sure it compiled.